geoadmin/doc-tech/page/status-page.md

 ---
-type: 'warning'
+type: "info"
-title: 'Major incident: Resolved'
+title: "All Systems Operational"
-content: 'STAC API outage has been resolved.'
+content: "No ongoing incidents - all services are functioning as expected."

 outline: [2, 3]
 ---